jondeaton/BraTS18-Project/README.md

     patient = brats.train.patient("Brats18_2013_7_1")
     patients = brats.train.patients["Brats18_2013_7_1"]

-    #
+    # Access to all the patient IDs
+    patient_ids = brats.train.ids

- Be aware that it takes a few minutes to load the dataset into memory.
+ Be aware that it takes a few minutes to load the full data-set into memory.